Building a WordPress Member Directory Page - ProfilePress

 Directory Settings – Search

-Important: For this to work properly and display the right search result, the Permalink Structure must not be set to Plain.
+Important: For this to work correctly and display the correct search result, the Permalink Structure must not be set to Plain.
 To set the Permalink Structure, go to WordPress Dashboard >> Settings >> Permalinks, then select the structure you want, but don’t set it to Plain.

 The Search Directory Settings consists of the following sub-settings listed below.

 Search Fields: Specifies whether to enable or disable the search functionality of the Members Directory.
-This is enabled by default which means users can search and filter members in the directory.
+This is enabled by default, which means users can search and filter members in the directory.

 Note: When disabled, all search-related functionalities (such as search form, members filters, etc.) will be removed completely when the Members Directory is displayed on the front-end of your website.

-For example, by specifying the above fields as shown in the image above, then users can search for a particular member either by Email Address, Display Name, First Name, or Last Name.
+For example, by specifying the above fields as shown in the image above, users can search for a particular member by Email Address, Display Name, First Name, or Last Name.
 So when a member is searched for in the Members Directory, this is what the result would look like.

 From the search results shown in the image above, two users were matched using the keyword john, and the fields where the matches occur have been marked out for demonstration purposes.